pomerium/pomerium/docs/reference/readme.md

 - Type: relative file location
 - Optional

-If set, TLS connection to storage backend will not be verified.
+If set, the TLS connection to the storage backend will not be verified.

 ## Policy